graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 Return to see event

+Explain how the gateway resolved the rest of fields by querying subgraphs

 Explain that this means you can scale your gateways but not the subgraphs to handle the load of many subscriptions

 TODO: explain more?